jgranlun/jgranlun.github.io/README.md

 Create Webdriver     Firefox     desired_capabilities=${ff_capabilities}
 ```
 Trace level logging should then appear in the 'geckodriver.log' file, which by default is written to the same directory from where Robot Framework is run.
+So dont go digging into journalctl or any other file located in /var/log/.

 Possible log levels are listed [here](https://firefox-source-docs.mozilla.org/testing/geckodriver/geckodriver/TraceLogs.html).